Are you getting value out of your risk program? has been saved

 - Risks that might result from carrying out the strategy

-What’s different and how might the new framework help organizations manage risk differently?
+What’s different and how might the new framework help organisations manage risk differently?

 The proposed COSO ERM framework elevates the role of risk in leadership’s conversation about the future of the company.
-It also emphasizes the connections between risk, strategy, and value.
-The update provides a new lens for evaluating how risk informs strategic decisions, which ultimately affects an organization’s performance.
+It also emphasises the connections between risk, strategy, and value.
+The update provides a new lens for evaluating how risk informs strategic decisions, which ultimately affects an organisation’s performance.

-In addition, the role of risk is more clearly emphasized when setting and executing strategy.
-By aligning risk and performance, organizations will be better positioned to embrace opportunity and steer toward the future with greater confidence.
+In addition, the role of risk is more clearly emphasised when setting and executing strategy.
+By aligning risk and performance, organisations will be better positioned to embrace opportunity and steer toward the future with greater confidence.

-How can you improve the future of risk in your own organization?
+How can you improve the future of risk in your own organisation?

 - Ensure a strategic risk view, informed by both external and internal perspectives, is incorporated into your ERM program

-- Bridge organizational silos by embedding risk into strategic planning processes and strategic initiatives
+- Bridge organisational silos by embedding risk into strategic planning processes and strategic initiatives

 - Advocate for risk-based conversations and facilitate strategic and informed decision making among the C-suite